Circle K: History

 In 1988, the company sent a letter to its over 8,000 employees announcing that it will cut off the medical coverage of those who become sick or injured as a result of AIDS, alcohol, drug abuse or self-inflicted wounds.
 The company stated that "There are certain lifestyle decisions that we are just not going to assure the results of."

-Fortunes declined in the late 1980s as the US economy began to slow down, and Circle K filed for Chapter 11 bankruptcy protection in May 1990; Eller resigned as CEO.
+Fortunes declined in the late 1980s as the U.S. economy began to slow down, and Circle K filed for Chapter 11 bankruptcy protection in May 1990; Eller resigned as CEO.
 Some underperforming locations were sold or closed.
 In 1993 the company was purchased by Investcorp, an international investment group, and emerged from bankruptcy.